-E.g. IP Needs And Expectations Of Traditional Knowledge Holders: WIPO Report on Fact-Finding Missions on Intellectual Property and Traditional Knowledge (1998-1999), WIPO, 2001. p 75
+25 E.g. IP Needs And Expectations Of Traditional Knowledge Holders: WIPO Report on Fact-Finding Missions on Intellectual Property and Traditional Knowledge (1998-1999), WIPO, 2001. p 75

-- 45. The Paris Convention requires "effective protection against unfair competition," stipulating that "[a]ny act of competition contrary to honest practices in industrial or commercial matters constitutes an act of unfair competition."
-This conception of unfair competition is therefore expressed in general terms, but there is a specific focus on: - acts that create confusion with the establishment, goods or industrial or commercial activities of a competitor; - false allegations in the course of trade to discredit a competitor's establishment, goods, or industrial or commercial activities; - indications or allegations liable to mislead the public as to the nature, the manufacturing process, the characteristics, the suitability for their purpose, or the quantity, of goods. - 46.
-These more precise characterizations of unfair competition would apply, for instance, to acts of commercializing TK-related products that falsely or confusingly suggest that they are genuine products of an indigenous or local community when they are not, or falsely or confusingly suggest they are endorsed or authorized by such a community. - 47.
+- acts that create confusion with the establishment, goods or industrial or commercial activities of a competitor; - false allegations in the course of trade to discredit a competitor's establishment, goods, or industrial or commercial activities; - indications or allegations liable to mislead the public as to the nature, the manufacturing process, the characteristics, the suitability for their purpose, or the quantity, of goods. - 46.
+These more precise characterizations of unfair competition would apply, for instance, to acts of commercializing TK-related products that falsely or confusingly suggest that they are genuine products of an indigenous or local community when they are not, or falsely or confusingly suggest they are endorsed or authorized by such a community26. - 47.
 One possible reading of these international standards (which are also given effect through the TRIPS Agreement) is that they could cover broader forms of protection, beyond the specific acts of confusing, false or misleading representations cited in particular.
 According to one commentary on this provision:

 What is to be understood by 'competition' will be determined in each country according to its own concepts: countries may extend the notion of acts of unfair competition to acts which are not competitive in a narrow sense ...
 Any act of competition will have to be considered unfair if it is contrary to honest practices in industrial or commercial matters.
 This criterion is not limited to honest practices existing in the country where protection against unfair competition is sought.
 The judicial or administrative authorities of such country will therefore also have to take into account honest practices established in international trade.
 If a judicial or administrative authority of the country where protection is sought finds that an act complained of is contrary to honest practices in industrial or commercial matters, it will be obliged to hold such act to be an act of unfair competition and to apply the sanctions and remedies provided by its national law.
-A wide variety of acts may correspond to the above criteria.
-16
+A wide variety of acts may correspond to the above criteria.27

 - 48. Accordingly, it may be possible to read into this provision protection against other forms of use of traditional knowledge that are considered to be contrary to honest practices.
 It remains a possibility to determine at national level that acts of unfair competition can include unjust enrichment from the use of traditional knowledge and deriving commercial benefit from illicitly acquired TK. - 49.
 Many national laws on unfair competition suppress other forms of commercial behaviour, apart from acts that create confusion or false or misleading allegations.
-They also deal with unfair business practices such as forming monopolies and other forms of use of traditional knowledge that may be considered honest, but not fair competition, such as predatory pricing.
+They also deal with unfair business practices such as forming monopolies and other forms of use of traditional knowledge that may be considered honest, but not fair competition, such as predatory pricing. - (vi) Distinctive signs